Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Numerical Experiments

 \subsection{Scalability Experiments}

-Table \ref{tab:mc1_time} reveals that the strongest performing implementation of our branch-and-bound algorithm solves rank-one matrix completion problems where $n=50$ to optimality in minutes.
-Accordingly, we now investigate the scalability of our branch-and-bound algorithm, and its ability to obtain higher-quality low-rank matrices than popular heuristics.
-We apply our algorithm to rank-$k$ matrix completion problems with $pkn \log_{10}(n)$ filled entries, $k \in \{1, 2, 3, 4, 5\}$, and a time limit of one hour.
-Figure \ref{fig:mc_size_rank_relative_gap} depicts the relative gap between the root node relaxation and the best incumbent solution at the root node, and after applying branch-and-bound for one hour, as we vary $n$.
+Table~\ref{tab:mc1_time} reveals that the strongest implementation of our algorithm solves rank-one matrix completion problems where $m = n = 50$ in minutes.
+Accordingly, we now investigate the scalability of our algorithm with this configuration and its ability to obtain higher-quality low-rank matrices than heuristics.
+We apply our algorithm to rank-$k$ matrix completion problems on rectangular instances of size $50 \times m$, with $k m \log_{10}(m)$ observed entries, $k \in \{1, 2, 3, 4, 5\}$, and a time limit of three hours.

-We observe that the gaps at the root node are generally smaller for higher ranks, suggesting that a reasonable approach for large-scale instances could be to select the best solution found after running branch-and-bound with a time limit of minutes or hours.
-Furthermore, we observe that our branch-and-bound algorithm is highly effective in closing the bounds gap for $k = 1$ (when it is most needed) but less effective for higher ranks; for example, for $k = 1$ and $n = 10$, branch-and-bound reduces the bound gap from $49\%$ at the root node to $1\%$ after one hour of computational time.

-Figure \ref{fig:mc_size_mseratio_pknlog_linear_2.0} contrasts the solution found via alternating minimization at the root node against the best solution found by our branch-and-bound scheme after one hour of computational time, as measured by the percentage improvement in mean-squared error on all entries (Figure \ref{fig:mc_size_MSE_difference_pknlog_linear_2.0_50} shows the absolute improvement in mean-squared error).
-We observe that branch-and-bound significantly improves the average relative MSE compared to alternating minimization, with an average relative improvement of more than $50\%$ when $k=2$ and $n \leq 50$, although branch-and-bound's edge decreases as $n$ increases.
-This could occur because each semidefinite nodal relaxation is more expensive to solve when $n$ increases, or because there are fewer locally optimal solutions and the landscape of optimal solutions becomes ``smoother'' as $n$ increases.

-Section \ref{ssec:moreexperiments} augments our comparison of branch-and-bound with the method of \cite{burer2003nonlinear}, by generating the same plots in different sparsity settings, and comparing our branch-and-bound scheme with a matrix factorization approach using stochastic gradient descent (MFSGD) \citep{jin2016provable}.
-We observe an even more significant MSE improvement over MFSGD than over the method of \cite{burer2003nonlinear}, which can be explained by the fact that MFSGD is designed for scalability rather than accuracy.
+Figure~\ref{fig:mc_scale_relative_gap_heatmap} depicts the relative gap between the root node relaxation and the best incumbent solution at the root node (left panel), and after applying branch-and-bound for three hours (right panel). { Comparing the left and right panels, we observe that Algorithm \ref{alg:mpco_matrix_completion_linear_cuts} is effective at reducing the optimality gap across all $(m,k)$ values, and is especially effective for $k = 1$. }